TechKir/CLI-and-HTTP-server-example-Library/README.md

 modules: commander, inquirer for building a CLI application

 To run app just clone the repository and run it by Node.js on two terminals.
 One to use CLI like: "node admin-cli a" (to add a book) or "node admin-cli w" (to watch logs).
 Second is "node client-server" to run the server.
+Last you have to create your own .env file in src file.
+For example inside could be config like this:
+NODE_PORT=9000
+ACCEPTED_GENRES=novel,science-fiction,comedy

 For testing app and send custom requests i recommending Postman Application. https://www.postman.com/downloads/